-A second BECCS pilot facility will be installed within the North Yorkshire power plant’s carbon capture usage and storage (CCUS) incubation area in autumn 2020.
-The Mitsubishi Heavy Industries (MHI) facility will enhance Drax’s technical understanding for delivering negative emissions at the UK’s largest renewable power station.
+A second BECCS pilot facility, installed by Mitsubishi Heavy Industries (MHI) within the North Yorkshire power plant’s carbon capture usage and storage (CCUS) incubation area in autumn 2020, enhances Drax’s technical understanding for delivering negative emissions.

-We’re working with Worley which will provide pre-FEED (front‐end engineering and design) services for two biomass-to-BECCS unit upgrades.
+We’re working with Worley which will provide pre-FEED services for two biomass-to-BECCS unit upgrades.
 The contract includes development of plant layout, cost estimation and schedules for FEED, detailed engineering, procurement and construction.

 Zero carbon cluster